Back to The Mycelial Grimoire

 The Solarpunk Frame

-I think this is why these gardens keep coming back into fashion every twenty or thirty years.
-They train attention.
-They reward patience.
-They give people who don’t have land a way to practice landscape thinking — what plants want, how they grow, what light does, why drainage matters — at a scale that fits on a coffee table.
+I think this is why these gardens keep returning every twenty or thirty years, in one form or another.
+They are small enough to teach without overwhelming — a way for people who do not have land to practice landscape thinking, what plants want and how they grow and what the light does over the course of a day and why drainage decides everything, at a scale that fits on a coffee table and forgives the inevitable mistakes.

-And in the broader solarpunk project of reclaiming ecological literacy, that’s not a small thing.
+And in the broader solarpunk project of reclaiming ecological literacy, that is not a small thing.
 You learn to garden by gardening.
 A plate is a fine place to start.

 Written by E. Silkweaver